Get all the latest data for Prague

 Do I need a specific visa to buy property in Prague right now?

-No, you do not need a specific visa to buy property in Prague in January 2026, and you can complete a purchase while on a tourist stay because property ownership and immigration status are treated as separate matters under Czech law.
+You do not need a specific Czech visa to buy residential property in Prague in June 2026, and buying on a tourist stay is usually possible if the paperwork is valid.

 Does buying property help me get residency and citizenship in Prague in 2026?